I am also open for accessibility consultancy/advisory for mainstream videogame developers, contact me here to start a dialogue about any projects.

-That's not to say that if a game has graphics, you shouldn't try playing it.
+That's not to say that if a game has graphics, you shouldn't try playing it as a gamer without sight.
 Take Killer Instinct.
 This particular game, thanks to community feedback and input, has incorporated features to allow those with no vision to better understand and interface with the game, other than in the case of Shadow Lords mode where text and menu navigation create their own accessibility issues.
 These adjustments allow players with no sight to compete on a similar level to those with full vision, even if some clear disadvantages are encountered along the way.

-The simple and short answer is that gamers with no vision use the sounds that represent the characters movements, special moves or actions (such as taunts in games like Batman: Arkham City's fights with thugs) to orient themselves and act accordingly.
+The simple and short answer is that gamers without sight use the sounds that represent the characters movements, special moves or actions (such as taunts in games like Batman: Arkham City's fights with thugs) to orient themselves and act accordingly.

 To clarify, let's say I was playing Killer Instinct, with Jago fighting Fulgore.
 If I am playing as Jago, and I hear the sound of Fulgore's teleport, I attempt to anticipate where he will appear on the screen and perform a move that will hopefully connect with him as he reappears (such as the forward roundhouse).
 If successfull, I'll either hear Jago hit him once or twice as he comes out of his teleport and can then carry on hitting my opponent.